Cambridge Congestion Charge

-The Cambridge Congestion Charge, or Sustainable Travel Zone was a scrapped congestion pricing scheme proposed by the Greater Cambridge Partnership that was scheduled for completion in 2027/28.
-The scheme proposed a £5 minimum daily charge on vehicles entering the city of Cambridge, increased to £10 for vans, and to £50 for heavy goods vehicles and coaches.
+The Cambridge Congestion Charge, or Sustainable Travel Zone was a scrapped congestion pricing scheme proposed by the Greater Cambridge Partnership (GCP) in England, which was scheduled for completion in 2027/28.
+The GCP believed the scheme would help fund transport provision and reduce congestion in the city of Cambridge.
+The scheme proposed a £5 minimum daily charge on vehicles entering the city, increased to £10 for vans and to £50 for heavy goods vehicles and coaches.
 Exceptions were proposed for "emergency vehicles, disabled tax class vehicles and breakdown services", among others.
-The scheme became the subject of local controversy, with 58% of respondents recording their opposition to the scheme in an official consultation, which the GCP believed would help fund transport provision and reduce congestion.
-It was scrapped in September 2023 after Liberal Democrats blocked progress on the proposals.
+The scheme became the subject of local controversy, with 58% of respondents recording their opposition in an official consultation, and was scrapped in September 2023.

 Background

 Cambridge is a small university city in England, United Kingdom with a population of 145,700 as of the 2021 United Kingdom census.
 The city is served by two National Rail stations – Cambridge and Cambridge North, with bus links principally provided by Stagecoach including guided busway and park and ride services.
 In October 2022, Stagecoach cancelled 18 Cambridgeshire bus routes due to "significant falls in passenger numbers" resulting in local backlash.
 In the 2021 census, just 41% of residents reported to use "private motorised vehicles" as their main means by which they commute to work compared to 49% by cycle or foot, with Cambridge having the highest level of city cycle usage in the UK.